wyrdbound/grimoire-context/LOGGING.md

 - **Context Creation**: When new contexts are created

   ```
-  Created WyrdboundContext 'abc123' with 2 local keys
+  Created GrimoireContext 'abc123' with 2 local keys
-  Created WyrdboundContext 'def456' with 1 local keys (with parent)
+  Created GrimoireContext 'def456' with 1 local keys (with parent)
   ```

 - **Template Resolution**: When templates are being resolved